The Achieving College Excellence program is here to offer a variety of support services and programs aimed at helping you excel in college.

 4. Be considered a:

-To be considered a low income individual, a student’s individual or parent income as reported on a federal tax return must meet a certain level as determined by Federal financial aid services.
+To be considered a high financial need student, a student’s individual or parent income as reported on a federal tax return must meet a certain level as determined by Federal financial aid services.
 To see the income requirements, please click here.

 To be eligible for ACE as a first generation college student, the individual must be: